TACC/coe-332-sp24/docs/unit03/errorhandling.rst

        return(total_mass / num_of_valid_masses)

-What happens here is that the lines inside the ``try`` block are executed.
-If no exception is raised, then the ``except`` block is skipped and the code continues to the next iteration of the for loop.

 If a ``TypeError`` is raised in the ``try`` block, (i.e. beause ``item[a_key_string]`` is not a float) then that exception is handled by executing the lines in the ``except`` block.
 In this case, a message is logged and